dianasheng/Hackbright/README.md

 ## Code Workshops
 These are mini-projects that put all the syntax and skills into a project.
 You'll see how everything comes together.
 These workshops have a natural progression as new skills are learned.
 You will find different and often better ways to solve problems you previously encountered.
 There are many ways to approach each mini-project.
 The idea is to practice programming and to help get ready for your final project.
+These workshops also are an indicator for how well you are understanding the topics up to this point as each workshop incorporates all the skills previously learned.